Code Vein: Story

-The protagonist awakens within the ruined city of Gaol of the Mists, where they meet Io and Louis Amamiya.
-They make contact with the vestige of a Lost without becoming frenzied, acquiring its memories and Blood Code, a unique property that grants Revenants their powers.
+The protagonist awakens within the ruined city of Gaol of the Mists, where they meet Io, a mysterious woman compelled to help them, and Louis Amamiya, a fellow Revenant and a researcher seeking to secure a steady a supply of Blood Beads for the Gaol’s inhabitants.
+They make contact with the vestige of a Lost without becoming frenzied, acquiring its memories and Blood Code, an individual trait that grants each Revenant unique powers.
 Louis learns that the protagonist can use the Blood Code of whoever shares their blood.
-The group search for the source of the Blood Beads to remedy the scarcity.
-They meet Mia Karnstein and her near-frenzy brother Nicola, who is seemingly killed by a mysterious hunter.
-The protagonist later regains some of their memory, revealing their role in Operation Queenslayer alongside Silva and the hunter Jack Rutherford.
-The protagonist permanently killed the Queen, but was exposed to her blood and near-frenzy.
-Jack was forced and failed to kill the protagonist.
+On their search for the source of Blood Beads, the group is joined by Yakumo Shinonome, Louis’s friend and a former soldier, and later a wandering Revenant named Mia Karnstein.
+Mia joins after her near-frenzy brother Nicola is seemingly killed by a mysterious hunter, resolving to aid the group and search for answers about her brother’s true fate.
+The protagonist later regains some of their memories, revealing their role in Operation Queenslayer alongside Silva and the hunter Jack Rutherford.
+The protagonist permanently killed the Queen, but was exposed to her blood and brought to near-frenzy, forcing Jack to try and fail to euthanize them.

 The group encounters a massive Lost, the Successor to the Ribcage, which the protagonist absorbs.
 They learn that the experiment that made Cruz into the Queen rendered her immortal.
 Silva decided to divide Cruz's body into pieces called 'Relics', each placed in a voluntary Revenant, becoming Successors who sealed themselves in crypts while resisting the Relics' corruption.
 The group finds Louis' sister Karen, a Successor.
 The protagonist learns that they became a Successor by defeating Cruz, and plans to soothe other Successors to prevent the Queen's resurrection.
 Jack is revealed to be a Successor and caretaker of the other Successors alongside his companion Eva Roux.